Shved15/python-all-interview-questions/questions.md

 Python code can throw an exception using the raise keyword.
 After it, the object of the exception is indicated.
 You can also specify the class of the exception, in which case the constructor without parameters will be automatically called. raise can only throw instances of the BaseException class and its descendants, and (in Python 2) instances of old-type classes as exceptions.

-### Why they can use the try finally construct without except
+### Why exceptions can use the try finally construct without except

 ```python
 try: